 Stunningly beautiful, Slovenia is Croatia’s neighbor to the north.
 Visitors can cross the border on a trip from Zagreb to Slovenia – just remember your passport!
 Highlights of day trips from Zagreb to Slovenia include two idyllic stops: Ljubljana and Lake Bled.

 Ljubljana is the capital of Slovenia, which features a meandering river and hill-topping castle.
 The riverside is strewn with outdoor cafes and opulent architecture.
-Just 35 miles from the city is the iconic Lake Bled.
-Surrounded by tree-covered hills, the charming lake is breathtaking.
-A small island with a lone church sits in the center of the lake, while a looming cliff-side castle overlooks the lake.
+Just 35 miles from Ljubljana is iconic Lake Bled.
+Surrounded by forested hills and soaring peaks, charming Lake Bled is absolutely breathtaking.
+A small island with a lone church sits in the center of Lake Bled, while the looming cliff-side Bled Castle completes the impressive scene.

 Visitors can easily plan their own Zagreb excursions to Ljubljana – several buses make the trip daily.
-However, a Zagreb to Lake Bled day trip requires a little more effort if trying to make the trip in one day.
-We would recommend starting your day trip from Zagreb early in the morning, spending just 1 hour touring Ljubljana (use our tips for Ljubljana sightseeing) and then catching a bus on to Lake Bled (read our list of Things To Do in Lake Bled).
+However, a Zagreb to Lake Bled day trip requires a little more effort to make the trip in one day.
+We would recommend starting your day trip from Zagreb early in the morning, spending just 1 hour touring Ljubljana (use our tips for Ljubljana sightseeing) and then catching a bus on to Lake Bled (be sure to read our list of Things To Do in Lake Bled).
 However, coordinating bus schedules could be problematic – and any delays could severely impact your day of sightseeing.

 The best way to get from Zagreb to the top two Slovenia sights – Ljubljana and Lake Bled – is to take an organized Zagreb to Lake Bled and Ljubljana Tour.
 Find out more!